top of page

 3. Breathe slowly and deeply

-I remember how, after I began using this technique, I noticed my energy coalescing and starting to get stronger.
-I certainly felt better when I arose after taking an hour to do the technique than when I initially laid down.
-As I recovered from ME/CFS, I transitioned into using ‘Healing Time’ on an as needed basis.
+I remember how, several weeks after I began using this technique, I noticed my energy level start to improve.
+I certainly felt better when I got up after doing an hour of healing time, than when I initially laid down.
+As I recovered from ME/CFS, I transitioned to using ‘Healing Time’ on more of an as needed basis.

-After many years of implementing my own full spectrum healing program, the ongoing improvement of my condition turned into a complete recovery.
-This process took years.
+After many years of implementing my own full spectrum healing program, the ongoing improvement in my condition turned into a complete recovery.
+This process can take years.
 While I still take good care of myself, I no longer have ME/CFS and live a perfectly normal life.

-I recommended to Candice that she practice two 30-minute sessions of ‘Healing Time’ per day to allow her nervous system and energy to ‘catch their breath’ in between her work and other activities.
+I recommended to Candice that she practice two 30-minute sessions of ‘Healing Time’ per day to allow her nervous system to recuperate in between her other activities.

-I was confident that, by using a full spectrum healing approach, including proper diet, vitamin supplementation, hormonal support, and better pacing, that Candace would soon notice her energy improve.
+By using a full spectrum healing approach, including proper diet, micronutrient supplementation, hormonal support, and better pacing, I now had confidence that Candace would soon notice her energy improve.

 It’s very important to appreciate that a full spectrum healing program consists of multiple pieces that work synergistically to help you heal.